zpieslak/mobilus-client-home-assistant/README.md

 ## Caveats

-Currently, the integration supports Mobilus COSMO 2WAY shutters (CMR, COSMO, COSMO_CZR, COSMO_MZR, SENSO, and SENSO_Z) and switches (SWITCH, SWITCH_NP).
-Other devices compatible with the Mobilus Cosmo GTW (CGR) are not supported by this plugin at this time, as I do not have access to these devices for testing.
-Contributions are welcome!
+The integration currently supports Mobilus COSMO 2WAY shutters (CMR, COSMO, COSMO_CZR, COSMO_MZR, SENSO, and SENSO_Z) and switches (C-SW, C-SWP).
+Other devices compatible with the Mobilus Cosmo GTW (CGR) aren't supported yet, as I don’t have access to them for testing - but contributions are very welcome!

 The Mobilus COSMO 2WAY devices state is updated every 10 minutes or on each action (open, close, stop, turn on, turn off).